St Mary's Cathedral, Glasgow

-The Cathedral Church of St Mary the Virgin (Scottish Gaelic: Cathair-eaglais Naomh Moire), commonly called St Mary's Cathedral, is a cathedral of the Scottish Episcopal Church.
+The Cathedral Church of St Mary the Virgin, commonly called St Mary's Cathedral, is a cathedral of the Scottish Episcopal Church.
 It is located on the Great Western Road, in the west end of Glasgow, Scotland.
 The current building was opened on 9 November 1871 as St Mary's Episcopal Church and was completed in 1893 when the spire was completed.
 The architect was Sir Gilbert Scott.
 It was raised to cathedral status in 1908.
 The total height of the cathedral is 63 metres.
 The church structure is protected as a category A listed building.

 The other cathedrals in Glasgow are St Andrew's (Roman Catholic), St Luke's (Eastern Orthodox) and St Mungo's, the city's mediaeval cathedral, now used by the Church of Scotland, which has a presbyterian polity and does not use the term ‘cathedral’ to describe its churches.

 Rector and provost

 The twin roles of rector of the congregation and provost of the cathedral are carried out by one person.
 The candidate for the post of rector and provost is nominated as rector by the vestry on behalf of the congregation and elected as provost by the bishop meeting in chapter.
 Frederic Llewellyn Deane was the first provost in 1908, four years after becoming rector.
 His successor, Ambrose Lethbridge, became provost in 1918, a year after being installed as rector.
 Following the sudden death of Bishop Goldie in October 1980, the installation of Malcolm Grant as rector and provost was delayed until after the enthronement of Bishop Rawcliffe in spring 1981.
 Kelvin Holdsworth was installed as rector and provost on 31 May 2006, the Feast of the Visitation.